mcgalcode/pylattica/paper/paper.md

 ![\label{fig_2} Example visualizations of two and three dimensional square grid simulation states.](./vizeg.png)

 `pylattica` provides basic utilities for analyzing the state of the simulation.
-These tools provide functionality for filtering and counting sites in a SimulationStep by arbitrary criteria (implemented as a function of the site’s state).
+These tools provide functionality for filtering and counting sites in a `SimulationState` by arbitrary criteria (implemented as a function of the site’s state).
 Further specialized support is provided for simulation states in which the state of each site is a single discrete label (as is the case in traditional cellular automata).

 In the case of simulations with two- and three-dimensional square grid structures, `pylattica` provides visualization tools which convert `SimulationState`s into PNG images (as shown in \autoref{fig_2}) and `SimulationResult`s into animated GIFs.

 ## Crystal Structure Support and pymatgen

 `pylattica` was developed with simulations of crystalline materials in mind.
 As a result, it supports simulation `Structure`s defined with periodic boundaries and lattices with arbitrarily shaped unit cells.
-In service of developing simulations of real crystalline materials, it provides utility functions for defining neighborhoods in periodic space based on displacement motifs (e.g. octahedral or tetrahedral neighbors) and supports converting `pymatgen.Structure` objects to `pylattica` `Structure`s.
+These structures are implemented using a `Lattice` class which uses functionality from `pymatgen` to convert coordinates between the basis of the lattice and the Cartesian basis.
+In service of developing simulations of real crystalline materials, `pylattica` also provides utility functions for defining neighborhoods in periodic space based on displacement motifs (e.g. octahedral or tetrahedral neighbors) and supports converting `pymatgen.Structure` objects to `pylattica` `Structure`s.
 This feature is intended to enable more seamless integration with existing materials science workflows.

 # Acknowledgments